survivejs/react-book/manuscript/04_implementing_notes.md

 If you try to edit a `Note` now, you will see an error (`this.props.onEdit is not a function`) at the console.
 We'll fix this shortly.

 The remainder of the code deals with events.
-If we click the component while it is in its initial state, we will enter edit mode.
+If we click the component while it is in its initial state, we will enter the edit mode.
 If we confirm the editing by hitting return or trigger `onBlur`, we trigger `onEdit` callback and go back to the default state.

 T> It is a good idea to name your callbacks using `on` prefix.
 This will allow you to distinguish them quickly from other props and keep your code a little tidier.